Limitations of deducing measures of limsup sets from measures of finite intersections: Proof of Theorem

-The $p_i$ and $q_i$ will be chosen later to ensure the inequalities of Theorem \ref{the big theorem} work.
-Also, $k$ will just be the number of these sets used and will be chosen later.
-Here, $c_i$ are the shrinking factors and $d_i$ are the shifts (both are positive quantities) chosen to ensure that there is no overlap between the distinct $G_n^{p,q}$.
-That is, $d_i \geq d_{i-1} +c_{i-1}$.
-Furthermore, we wish it to lie in the unit interval so $c_k+d_k \leq 1$.
+To construct the sequences of sets needed to prove Theorem \ref{the big theorem} we scale down some of the \(G_{n}^{p,q}\) sets from Lemma \ref{construction of Gpq sets}.
+After shrinking the sets, we arrange multiple shifted versions of them such that all the \(G_{n}^{p,q}\) sets are disjoint.
+Specifically, to prove Theorem \ref{the big theorem} for $m \in \mathbb{N}$, we select $(A_i)_{i \in \mathbb{N}}$ to be of the form

+where the $p_i$ and $q_i$ will be chosen later to ensure the inequalities of Theorem \ref{the big theorem} hold true, $c_i$ are the shrinking factors that will be selected later, and $d_i$ are the shifts chosen to ensure that there is no overlap between the distinct $G_i^{p,q}$.
+So we have $d_2>c_1$ and for $2 < i \leq m$ we have $d_i \geq d_{i-1} +c_{i-1}$.
+Furthermore, we require $A_i$ to lie in the unit interval, so $c_m+d_m \leq 1$.
 We now examine the measures of these sets and the measures of their intersections also.